LewisIsWorking/PathWarsWiki/Writerside/topics/Getting-started-guide.md

 What is the Forge?

-The Forge is a server hosting platform.
+The Forge is a server-hosting platform.

 The Forge hosts Foundry worlds.

 We play Pathfinder 2e on Foundry.

-I pay per month to have the Foundry world hosted on the forge.
+I pay per a month to have the Foundry world hosted on the forge.

 ## Step #11 = Join The Forge Campaign